indking/magic-opentelemetry-monitoring/README.md

 Thank you.

 <div align="center">
-Made with ❤️ by the Magic Monitoring Team
+Made with ❤️ by the Magic Team
 </div>